This amazing goban came to Baduk Club from the private home of a go player in Denver. It is being sold on commission.

 The board was originally purchased for $5000 from Ishi Press (Richard Bozulich) back in the 1980s, and shipped to Colorado from Japan.
 The square plexiglass lid was purchased separately from Samarkand (Janice Kim); it is 51.5cm wide and long, and 38cm tall.

-The board is 20cm thick, and has the usual candy color that Kaya wood takes on with age, highlighting the dark resin in the grain.
+The board is an astounding 20cm thick, and has the usual candy color that Kaya wood takes on with age, highlighting the dark resin in the grain.
 It comes with a protective plexiglass lid.
 It stands 32.5cm tall with legs on.
 It weighs just over 21kg.
 It is a standard length and width (45.5cm by 42.5cm).

 It looks like a textbook species of Kaya, with these indicators: